When a Small Nerve Causes Big Foot Pain

-Ingrown toenails can become painful if they are not treated properly.
+Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
 For more information about ingrown toenails, contact one of our podiatrists of Chicago Foot Specialists.
 Our practitioners can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails